-The Company was active in terms of capital deployment, with considerable investments in organic growth and digital transformation, the acquisition of Vericity, a U.S. life insurance carrier and digital agency, a dividend per share 14% higher than in 2022 and significant share buybacks totalling \$461 million.
+The Company maintained a strong solvency ratio[†] throughout the year and was active in terms of capital deployment, with considerable investments in organic growth and digital transformation and the acquisition of Vericity, a U.S. life insurance carrier and digital agency.
+At the end of 2023, the adequacy of the Company's actuarial provisions was confirmed with the year-end assumption review process.
+Also, the investment portfolio remained of the highest quality.